Jo Jo White: Boston Celtics (1969–1979)

 In 1974, White and the Celtics reached the 1974 NBA Finals.
 They faced the Milwaukee Bucks who were returning with their championship-winning core from the 1971 NBA Finals, including future Hall of Fame members Kareem Abdul-Jabbar and Oscar Robertson.
 With the Bucks' starting point guard, Lucius Allen, injured at the onset of the playoffs, White led a small, quick line-up featuring undersized, All-Star Cowens at center, to the first Celtics championship in the Post-Russell era.
 The following season, White led the Celtics in minutes in a season where they finished 1st in NBA Atlantic Division with a 60–22 record but lost the Eastern Conference Finals.

 In 1976, White was part of a dominant Celtics squad which featured 5 veterans averaging double-digit scoring.
-During the playoffs, White led the Celtics to the NBA championship and was a starring player in what is often referred to as "the greatest game ever played" in NBA history.
+During the playoffs, White led the Celtics to the NBA championship and was a starring player in what is often referred to as "the greatest game ever played" — Game 5 of the 1976 NBA Finals in NBA history.
 In the triple overtime win against the Phoenix Suns in game 5 of those finals, White was the game's high scorer with 33 points, had a game high 9 assists, leading the Celtics to a 128–126 win.
 Logging 60 minutes of play time, only the Suns' Garfield Heard (61) played more minutes.
 White was named the most valuable player of the 1976 NBA Finals.